-In 2010, it produced $529.9 billion in total output.
-As small as it is, on a per person basis, it boasts of a GDP of $46,815, which is seventh highest in the world.
+Switzerland’s GDP was $679 billion in 2017.
+As small as it is, on a per-person basis, it boasts of a GDP of $68,060, which is the 8th highest in the world.

 Its main trading partners are Germany, the U.S., France, Italy, Austria, Russia, and the U.K. Like Japan, Switzerland is also highly dependent on its exports, which make up about $308.3 billion or 58.2% of its GDP.

 Switzerland’s main industries are machinery, chemicals, textiles, precision instruments, and watches.
 Don’t laugh at that last one – it actually comprises a decent chunk of Switzerland’s output!
 Anyway, it’s time to move on!

 The Swiss National Bank (SNB), which is presently chaired by Mr. Thomas Jordan, conducts the nation’s monetary policy by influencing the country’s monetary and credit conditions.

 The Governing Board, which is responsible for determining the bank’s policies, consists of 3 members – the Chairman, Vice Chairman, and a third member.
 That’s right – only three people are part of the board!

 Unlike most central banks, the SNB sets a target range for its desired interest rate (also called Libor) rather than a fixed figure for three months.

 On top of its purpose to control the country’s money supply and influence interest rates, the SNB has a more on-hand role in keeping the CHF’s valuation stable.An excessively strong CHF could cause inflation to spike and could also undermine the country’s exports.

 With Switzerland’s strong reliance on their exports, the SNB favors a weaker CHF and does not hesitate to intervene in the forex markets to weaken it.